History of trade unions in Poland: The role of trade unions in Polish politics after the transformation 1989

 The 'rule of trade unions' ended in the year 2001.
 Due to conflicts within the party and accusations of corruption AWS became unattractive and weak in the eyes of the electorate.
 In the parliamentary elections of 2001 it did not manage to get over the legal hurdle of 8 per cent of votes for electoral coalitions and since then has not had a single parliamentarian in the Sejm.
 Now came the time of the coalition of the Left led by the 'Democratic Left Alliance' (SLD), where many parliamentarians came from OPZZ.
 In 2005 'Law and Justice', a party very near to Solidarność, and its partners removed the Left Alliance which was related to OPZZ.
 After the September 2005 and October 2007 elections seven parliamentarians from the OPZZ still belonged to left alliances.

 The structural reforms of the nineties lead to the impoverishment of certain parts of the society, to dismissals and growing unemployment, for which not only the government but also the trade unions were blamed.
 Their direct engagement in Polish politics had produced negative effects.
 Due to their participation in less than pristine governments trade unions almost forfeited their reputation and support.
 Nevertheless, a large part of the leaders and members believe until today that in order to achieve something in politics one has to use one's own people.
 The trade union Solidarność openly favours the 'Law and Justice' party PiS.
 During the presidential elections in 2005 it intensively called on the electorate to vote for PiS candidate Lech Kaczyński.
 The weekly newspaper 'Tygodnik Solidarność' constantly supported the policy of PiS which governed from 2005 to 2007 with the rural interest party Self-Defence of the Republic of Poland (Samoobrona) and the extreme right-wing League of Polish Families (LPR).

-Even the hitherto neutral Trade Unions Forum was close to getting involved with political parties.
+Even the hitherto neutral FZZ was close to getting involved with political parties.
 In June 2005 its board decided to sign an agreement with the populist Samoobrona.
 However, already in August 2005 FZZ annulled this agreement, because Samoobrona did not grant FZZ the promised places on the electoral lists for the parliamentary elections in 2005.